 First, we started with the shower pan.
 It needed to take up little space when stored, but be big enough to catch the water when showering.
 We used a Kopeks Outdoor Swimming Pool Bathing Tub, sourced from Amazon.
 We bought the medium size, which is 32″x8″.

 The bulkhead fitting fit nicely along with a 1″ PVC style elbow on the inside.
 It came white, but I spray painted it black to match.
 I also added a 1″ barbed elbow fitting outside to direct the water straight down.
 Originally we were worried the water would puddle up near the slider area of the van causing us to track mud in.
-We were going to add a section of hose and divert the shower drain water to the other side of the van, but it didn’t drain as fast and we found that the little bit of water that drains out doesn’t cause a problem.
+We were going to add a section of hose and divert the shower drain water to the other side of the van, but it didn’t drain very fast.
+We found that the amount of water that drains out from a normal shower doesn’t even cause a problem near the slider door, therefore we just let it drain straight down from the fitting.

 To keep the setup and teardown time to a minimum, we used cam-locking couplers to attach the hose to the drain port.